LOVON: Legged Open-Vocabulary Object Navigator

 LOVON is designed to be a multi-embodiment system, capable of operating on various legged robots.
 Here we show examples of LOVON running on the H1-2 robot, which is a humanoid robot with a bipedal structure, the Go2 and B2, which are quadruped robots.
 The robots are able to navigate through a complex environment, detecting and tracking objects in real-time.

-Open-world Object Seeking
+Open-World Object Seeking

 LOVON is capable of operating in various environments, including indoor and outdoor settings.
 Here we show examples of LOVON running in multi-environments including indoors like office, lib, tea room, stairs, etc.; outdoors like parking area, playground, wild grass, etc.; The robot is able to transverse through the sand and grass, detecting and tracking backpack on the playground in real-time.